 Orthodontic Board Certification

 The difficult board certification process Dr. Doug Jensen completed means that he took the extra time and effort needed to present a large group of his cases to a board of his peers.
-The superior quality of his final results were recognized and approved by the entire jury of board certified orthodontists.
+The superior quality of his final results were recognized and approved by the entire jury of Board Certified orthodontists.
 Dr. Doug Jensen demonstrated that he can consistently attain the results that he projected.
 When he says you are going to have a beautiful smile, that is what you get!
-Achieving board certification is taking a large step beyond, in a long and intensive educational experience to ultimately provide excellent patient care.
+Achieving board certification is taking a large step beyond average care, a long and intensive educational experience to ultimately provide excellent patient care.

 Finding the right orthodontist is a big decision.
 Knowing the right questions to ask will help you make a well-informed decision.

 - From which accredited dental school did you graduate, and where did you complete your orthodontic residency program?

 - Do you only perform orthodontic treatment, or do you also offer general dentistry services such as root canals, cavity filings and extractions?